Bofors 40 mm Automatic Gun L/70: History

 In 1979 the Royal Netherlands Air Force acquired 25 KL/MSS-6720 Flycatcher radar system and upgraded 75 of their 40L70s to create 25 firing units for static air base defence.
 The improved guns had an increased rate of fire (300 rounds/min), and the loading mechanism was provided with extended guides so that it could hold 22 cartridges.
 A 220 volt diesel generator was mounted onto the undercarriage, powered by a Volkswagen diesel engine.

 In 1989 the Royal Netherlands Army acquired 30 Flycatcher systems, each fielded with two modified Bofors 40L70G guns (the appended 'G' is for 'gemodificeerd', 'modified').
 In the 40L70G version the loading mechanism was further improved and could be recognized by open rear guides.
 The 40L70G guns were also provided with muzzle velocity radars.

 Early in the 1990s the Royal Netherlands Air Force 40L70s were upgraded to the 'G' version.

 In the gun-armed versions of the Swedish Army Combat Vehicle 90 a cartridge-fed automatic version of the L/70 autocannon is fitted.
 In order to fit inside the vehicle, the gun is mounted upside down.
-New armor piercing and programmable ammunition have also been developed.
+New armour piercing and programmable ammunition have also been developed.
 Germany has used L/70 guns on its Type 352, Type 333 and Type 332 minesweeper vessels, although these will be replaced by Rheinmetall MLG 27 remote-controlled gun systems until 2008.
 Until the early 1980s L/70 guns guided by D7B radars were in widespread use in the anti-aircraft role in the German Navy and German Air Force, until replaced by Roland SAMs.